Advanced Accounting for BS/MS in Accounting

 Deferred tax liabilities and assets

-- Book basis versus tax basis in acquisitions and resulting deferred tax assets and liabilities
+Book basis versus tax basis in acquisitions and resulting deferred tax

 Goodwill